Onix-works/shop-db-JavaFX/README.md

 - Spring (Core, Data, Test)
 - Spring Boot
 ### Deployment
-run jar file as executable(or use IDE)
+Run jar file as executable(or use IDE)